Yizack/mappedlove/docs/mapping/markers.md

 ---

-That's it!
+That is it!
 You have successfully learned how to add, edit, rearrange, and delete markers on the map. 🗺️